 Insight platforms that engage consumers through mobile also allow companies to conduct agile research and accelerate the process of getting feedback.

-A few key reasons why mobile-first methods are effective:
+A few key reasons why insight platforms that are mobile-based are effective:

 The future of mobile-first insight platforms